ISISNeutronMuon/MDANSE/Doc/pages/H_conv.rst

   * :ref:`qvectors-reference-SphericalQVectors`.

-Each of these will generate vectors randomly within "shells", following a normal distribution of :math:`|Q|` around the specified mean value for each shell.
+Each of these will generate vectors randomly within "shells", following a normal distribution of :math:`q` around the specified mean value for each shell.
 The spatial distribution is constrained to a single line for the linear generator, while for the other two it will be uniform in angles on a circle and a sphere, respectively.